 Batch Pipelines

-Batch pipelines process data in discrete chunks on a schedule -- every hour, every night, every week.
+Batch pipelines process data in discrete chunks on a schedule -- hourly, nightly, weekly.
 They're the oldest and most common pattern.
 A batch pipeline might extract the previous day's transactions from a production database, transform them into a star schema, and load them into a warehouse before the business day starts.

-Batch is straightforward to reason about, easy to test, and works well when latency requirements are measured in hours rather than seconds.
-Apache Spark, dbt, and SQL-based warehouse transformations are the typical tools here.
-The tradeoff is that data is always stale by at least one processing interval.
+Batch is straightforward to reason about, easy to test, and works well when latency is measured in hours rather than seconds.
+Apache Spark, dbt, and SQL-based warehouse transformations are the typical tools.
+The tradeoff: data is always stale by at least one processing interval.

 Streaming Pipelines

-Streaming is essential for use cases like fraud detection (you can't wait an hour to flag a suspicious transaction), real-time personalization, operational monitoring, and IoT sensor processing.
-The tradeoff is significantly higher complexity -- you have to deal with out-of-order events, exactly-once semantics, state management, and backpressure.
+Streaming is essential for fraud detection (you can't wait an hour to flag a suspicious transaction), real-time personalization, operational monitoring, and IoT sensor processing.
+The tradeoff is significantly higher complexity -- out-of-order events, exactly-once semantics, state management, and backpressure all need to be handled.

 Hybrid (Lambda and Kappa) Architectures

 Lambda architecture runs batch and streaming pipelines in parallel against the same data.
 The batch layer provides complete, accurate results with higher latency; the speed layer provides approximate, low-latency results.
 A serving layer merges the two views.
-This was the dominant pattern for years, but the operational cost of maintaining two separate codebases for the same logic is significant.
+This pattern dominated for years, but maintaining two separate codebases for the same logic is operationally expensive.

-Kappa architecture simplifies this by treating everything as a stream.
+Kappa architecture simplifies things by treating everything as a stream.
 Historical reprocessing is handled by replaying the event log (typically Kafka with long retention) through the same streaming pipeline.
 Apache Flink's ability to handle both real-time and historical data through a single API has made Kappa increasingly practical.
-Many modern teams adopt a Kappa-heavy design with selective batch components where true batch processing is genuinely simpler.
+Many modern teams lean Kappa-heavy with selective batch components where true batch processing is genuinely simpler.

 Key Components and Tools